Nicklasson05/TimeManager_Public/README.md

 Install for Linux:-------------------------------LINUX------------------------------------------------------

-1. Extract content of 'TimeManager.tar.xz' into a folder
+1. Extract content of 'TimeManager.tar.xz' into a temp folder
 2. Open a Terminal
 3. $ cd YOUR-FOLDER
 4. $ ./configure